Q: What is the difference between an axle-back / cat-back / header-back / turbo-back?

 Q: Why is mandrel bent tubing better?

-A picture of a crush bent (left) and mandrel bent (right) pipe is shown below.
+A picture of a mandrel bent (left) and crush bent (right) pipe is shown below.

 Q: Why can't I just have any exhaust shop make an exhaust system for me?